The CrayPEToolchain EasyBlock and cpeCray/cpeGNU/cpeAMD modules¶

 PrgEnv-gnu

-module and then correcting the versions by loading cpe/21.04
+module and then correcting the versions by loading cpe/21.04.
+This doesn't work

 reliably either due to the current design of the module reloading process in the cpe/21.04